Hexagon/bedrock-server-manager/README.md

 # Bedrock Server Manager (bsm)

-This tool helps you download, update, and manage Minecraft Bedrock Dedicated Servers on Linux with ease.
+This tool helps you download, update, and manage Minecraft Bedrock Dedicated Servers on Linux or Windows with ease.

 - Install or upgrade to the latest version of Minecraft Bedrock Dedicated Server using a single command `bsm use latest`.